AGRAG: Advanced Graph-based Retrieval-Augmented Generation for LLMs: Experiments

 Firstly, in line with recent findings \cite{xiang2025use,han2025rag,zhou2025depth}, NaiveRAG \cite{gao2023retrieval} achieves better performance than all tested walking-based baselines on Contextual Summarization and Creative Generation tasks.
 This is because, walking-based baselines overlook the global, and coarse-grained information that is essential for effective summarization and creative generation.
-This result also suggests that the fine-grained, phrase-level information they capture is less beneficial for summarization compared to higher-level, coarse-grained insights, which help the LLM form a holistic understanding of the text chunks.
-Our AGRAG achieves the best performance on these two tasks by providing the reasoning subgrah, as well as the hybrid retrieved text chunks to the LLM, thereby offering more comprehensive coarse to fine-grained context for query answering.
+AGRAG achieves the best performance on these tasks by providing the reasoning subgraph, as well as the hybrid retrieved text chunks to the LLM, offering more comprehensive coarse to fine-grained context for query answering.

-Secondly, on simpler Complex Reasoning and Fact Retrieval tasks, the more recent walking-based models achieve the best performance.
-This indicates that the phrase-level dependencies, both long and short range, captured by these models' graph scoring mechanisms, are beneficial for solving tasks that require forming a reasoning chain from one or multiple facts to provide factual information.
-Our AGRAG achieves the best performance on Fact Retrieval and Complex Reasoning tasks. as it can benefit from phrase-level dependencies by generating explicit reasoning chains and directly feeding it to the LLM as guidance.
+Secondly, Our AGRAG achieves the best performance on Fact Retrieval and Complex Reasoning tasks. as it can benefit from phrase-level dependencies by generating explicit reasoning chains and directly feeding it to the LLM as guidance.

-Lastly, in the text classification task, HippoRAG2 \cite{gutiérrez2025ragmemory} achieves the second-best performance across all metrics, slightly outperformed only by AGRAG.
-This is because text classification requires capturing correlations between specific text entities and the text chunks to be classified, and both HippoRAG2 and AGRAG explicitly model entity-to-passage relationships in the KG.
+Lastly, in the text classification task, HippoRAG2 \cite{gutiérrez2025ragmemory} and SiReRAG \cite{zhang2025sirerag} achieve the second-best performance across all metrics on WOS and IFS-Rel dataset respectively, outperformed by AGRAG.
+This is because text classification requires capturing correlations between specific text entities and the text chunks to be classified, and all of SiReRAG, HippoRAG2 and AGRAG explicitly model entity-to-passage relationships in the KG.
 AGRAG achieves the best performance as its reasoning subgraph spans multiple entity nodes in the KG and explicitly captures the relationships between these entities and the text chunks associated with a given classification label, which can assist LLM classification.

+Furthermore, Table \ref{tab:exp_hal} presents the hallucinated prediction rate, defined as the percentage of classifications out of the label set.
+AGRAG achieves the lowest rate by leveraging MCMI subgraphs to provide explicit evidence for retrieved chunks.